 Grade 9- Advanced Studies: Jewish Values and Ethics—HRE23

 This course will follow the curriculum as described above, with half of the class time surveying the Book of Genesis (Sefer Bereisheet).
-The second portion of the class will be taught in Hebrew.

 Grade 10- Torah, Holidays and Prayers—HRE33